needsone/nextcloud-sync/utils/Readme.md

-Hi and welcome to your Uzunov Cloud space!
+# NextCloud Sync

+This project is a way to upload files from customer and working team with nextcloud and do a copy all of the files submited by the customer to his accountant (was made for an accountant).

+My customer did want to get files transfer by e-mail anymore.
+We did install a Nexcloud server for him and we setup this process.

+It is now the version alpha of this project.

+From 1 use case to a fully usable prouct.

-This e-space will let you transmit all your accounting and tax information to your fiduciary.
+This e-space will let you transmit all your files to your accoutnant.
 For all New document transmission, please use the *UPLOAD* folder.

-All documents already prepared by UC will be available in the *DOWNLOAD* folder.

-We thank you and wish you a nice day!

-UC Team
+And the accountant will find this files in a shared by admin repository/Client_name/download.

+It also work from the accountant to his customer.

+It is a bit too simple now.